INRIX-rebecca-davey/python-ml-workshop/README.md

 ## What's going to happen

-Description of what we'll be doing and what the goal is
+Description of what we'll be doing and what the goal is.

-## Data
+## The dataset

-Link to dataset and description of pre-processing done
+Link to dataset and description of pre-processing done.

-## Tools
+## Installing the tools we'll be using

 ### If you don't currently have Python installed